Chapter 3: How to get various things to work

 If you are sure your terminal handles this, the easiest way from versions 3.0.6 and 3.1 of the shell is to set the option PRINT_EIGHT_BIT.
 In principle, this will work automatically if your computer uses the `locale' system and your locale variables are set properly, as zsh understands this.
 However, it is quite complicated, so if it isn't already set up, trying the option is a lot easier.
 For earlier versions of zsh 3, you are stuck with trying to understand locales, see the setlocale(3) and zshparam(1) manual pages: the simplest possibility may be to set LC_ALL=en_US.
 For older versions of the shell, there is no easy way out.

 3.8: Why do the cursor (arrow) keys not work?
+(And other terminal oddities.)

 The cursor keys send different codes depending on the terminal; zsh only binds the most well known versions.
 If you see these problems, try putting the following in your .zshrc: